Thermal noise calibration of functionalized cantilevers for force microscopy: effects of the colloidal probe position

 Combining Eqs.~\ref{Eqkeff}, \ref{Eqk1} and \ref{Eqk1m}, we can define a correction factor $\beta$ to apply to the raw stiffness $k_{1m}$ to deduce the effective static stiffness $k_\eff$:

-Since the mode shape $\phi_1(x)$ and the eigenvalue $\alpha_1$ depend on the loading parameters of the cantilever ($\tilde{m},\tilde{r},x_\CP$ and $d_\CP$ in the rigid load model).
-The static deflection depends on $x_\CP$, $\tilde{r}$ and $\theta$, and the measurement point $x_m$ can differ from $x_\CP$. $\beta$ therefore depends on up to 5 five parameters which change from one probe to another.
-Our models anyway take fully into accounts those 5 parameters and let one compute $\beta$ in each particular situation.
+The mode shape $\phi_1(x)$ and the eigenvalue $\alpha_1$ depend on the 3 to 4 loading parameters of the cantilever ($\tilde{m},\tilde{\rho},x_\CP$ and $d_\CP$ in the rigid load model).
+The static deflection depends on $x_\CP$, $\tilde{r}$ and $\theta$, and the measurement point $x_m$ can differ from $x_\CP$. $\beta$ therefore depends on up to seven parameters which change from one probe to another.
+Our models anyway take fully into accounts those 7 parameters and let one compute $\beta$ in each particular situation.
 We provide an example in tables \ref{table:punctual} and \ref{table:rigid} of such an evaluation for a generic situation.
 We consider a typical silicon cantilever for contact mode, $L=\SI{500}{\mu m}$ long, $W=\SI{30}{\mu m}$ wide, $H=\SI{3}{\mu m}$ thick, with a silica bead of radius $R = 0$ to $\SI{100}{\mu m}$, glued at a distance $\Delta L=0$ to $0.3 L$ from the free end.
 The amount of glue is supposed to be negligible, but for the rigid end load model we assume the last part of the cantilever (from $L-\Delta L$ to $L$) to be rigid.
 Finally, we suppose that the measurement point $x_m$ is tuned at the bead position $x_\CP$, and that $\theta=\SI{10}{\degree}$.